oroinc/platform/src/Oro/Bundle/TranslationBundle/Resources/doc/reference/commands.md

 - `download` - perform download to third party service, downloads all language packs from project at translation service for specified `locale`

-- `skipCheck` - Skip check files before upload/update
+- `skipCheck` - Skip checking for the presence of the dump files of keywords without translation before upload/update.

 Examples
 ------------------